 How to Request Letters of Recommendation

-Tell admissions officials and potential employers who you are.
+Tell admissions officials who you are.

 Ask someone who knows you well.